 3. Read an Academic Passage Retained

-Practice all three reading task types with our TOEFL Reading practice test – updated for the 2026 format and designed for 10-minute daily sessions.
+Practice all three reading task types with our TOEFL Reading practice test – updated for the 2026 exam pattern with 10-minute daily sessions and instant scoring on the 1-6 scale.

 Listening Section – ~29 Minutes (Adaptive)

-Like Reading, the Listening section is now adaptive.
-Your performance in Module 1 routes you to a harder or easier Module 2.
-There are 4 task types in the 2026 Listening section:
+Like Reading, the Listening section in the 2026 TOEFL format is multistage adaptive.
+Your Stage 1 performance routes you to a harder or easier Stage 2 set of questions.
+There are 4 task types in the 2026 Listening section – 3 of which are brand new:

 1. Listen and Choose a Response New